ywarezk/node-zamin/05-express-advanced/README.md

 In the same REST server you created earlier.
 Add the following urls (you will need to deal with the request body):

+- try to use express generator for creating your app.
+- all the users api should be in a different router

 - `POST` request to the following url: `/api/user/` the request should contain a body
   ```
   {